Caligula (film): Soundtrack

 The film was scored by Bruno Nicolai under the name Paul Clemente.
 According to Kristopher Spencer, the score "is gloriously dramatic, capturing both the decadent atmosphere of ancient Rome and the twisted tragedy of its true story".
 The score also featured music by Aram Khachaturian (from Spartacus) and Sergei Prokofiev (from Romeo and Juliet).
 In November 1980, Guccione formed Penthouse Records to release a double album soundtrack to Caligula.
-The album featured Nicolai's score and two versions—one in a disco style—of a love theme titled "We Are One", which did not appear in the film.
+The album featured Nicolai's score and two versions—one in a disco style—of the love theme "We Are One", which did not appear in the film.